 - Usually, when I pay at a Hyatt I use the World of Hyatt Credit Card, which offers 4x World of Hyatt points per dollar spent (I value that at a 6% return)

-- For this purchase I’d instead use the Citi® Double Cash Card, which offers 2x ThankYou points per dollar spent (I value that at a 3.4% return); these purchases seem to code as “merchandise & services”
+- For this purchase I’d instead use the Citi® Double Cash Card, which offers a total of 2x ThankYou points (1 when you purchase and 1 when you pay) — (I value that at a 3.4% return); these purchases seem to code as “merchandise & services”

 So there’s a 2.6% “spread” right there.

 The one other downside is that if you’re using a gift card at an eligible property outside the US, there’s a chance that there may be a bit of a buffer on the exchange rate, as they might not use the exact correct exchange rate.
 Hopefully, that’s not the case, but it also wouldn’t surprise me.

 I’m tempted to take advantage of this, but realistically the upside is only so much when you factor in the (mild) risk, the difference in credit card points you earn, and the potential aggravation you may experience at check-out.

 I think I’ll still buy some, but I don’t necessarily think this is as much of a no brainer as it appears at first glance (if these coded as Hyatt purchases then I’d say it would be more of a no brainer).